AlonRoz05/NL_Model/README.md

 ### NumModel:
-The NumModel can recognize handwritten digits.
+The NumModel can recognize handwritten letters and digits.

 ---